-The majority of stakeholders oppose this option and have concerns that it would compromise AEMO's status as an independent market operator.
-In effect, if AEMO bids its forecasts into the market, it would become a market participant in addition to the market operator.

-The Major Energy Users Inc, Snowy, ERM Power and Origin all expressed concerns about AEMO bidding into the market, and opposed this proposal.
+In response to the consultation paper, the majority of stakeholders opposed this option and raised concerns that it would compromise AEMO's status as an independent market operator.
+In effect, if AEMO bid its forecasts into the market, the concern was that it would become a market participant in addition to the market operator.
+The Major Energy Users Inc., Snowy, ERM Power and Origin all expressed concerns about AEMO bidding into the market, and opposed this proposal.